Cape Cod Beach Review: Falmouth Boasts 68 Miles of Beautiful Beaches

 OLD SILVER BEACH

 This is by far Falmouth’s most popular beach and arguably the most popular beach on Cape Cod.
 The parking lot is divided into two sections: one for residents and the other for the public, which is accessed by paying a daily entry fee of $20.
 Concessions, showers and changing rooms are available.
 People come from great distances to enjoy Old Silver’s pure white sand.
 Parking is ample, but come early; the lots fill up fast.
 Old Silver is handicapped accessible.
 On a clear day Falmouth’s Cleveland Ledge Lighthouse can be seen from the shore.
-It is also a great location from which to view the sunset.

 Located in Woods Hole, this MBL-owned beach is staffed by Falmouth lifeguards and parking attendants.
 It is a wonderful beach, sheltered from the afternoon southwest winds and is very popular so it is best to arrive early.
 An ice Cream truck visits this beach and there are portable rest rooms.
 A Falmouth Beach sticker or MBL sticker is required to use the limited parking area.
 Stony Beach is handicapped accessible.